 Dental sealants are made out of a monomer plastic material.
 These plastics are applied in a liquid state, and they harden into position when exposed to a low heat light.
 Once in place, the clear plastic coating seals out potentially destructive materials to keep smiles whole and healthy.

 Many patients believe that dental sealants are just for kids.
 We do often recommend sealants for both primary and adult teeth for kids because they are still developing both their dental structures and their at-home hygiene skills.
 Children also tend to consume more foods with sugars that can increase risk for decay.
 However, adults may wish to consider dental sealants if they meet any of the following conditions:

 The dental sealant placement process is quick and painless.
 We can usually apply a coat of sealant as part of any dental checkup.
 There’s no need to numb the mouth, since patients will not typically experience any discomfort during the dental sealant placement process.
 Most patients only receive dental sealants over their back teeth (molars) where the deep pits and grooves in biting surfaces can lead to excessive accumulation of decay-causing plaque and tartar.
 However, there are some patients who choose to apply dental sealants to all of their teeth.
 We’ll work with you to determine the best treatment options for your unique smile.

-Every patient is different, but one application of dental sealants usually last several years.
-Some patients maintain a single dental sealant application for as much as a decade.
-The average patient's’ dental sealants will last about five years.
-Patients who chronically grind and clench their teeth will likely need to have dental sealants reapplied frequently in addition to protecting their teeth with nightguards during sleep.
+Every patient is different, but one application of dental sealants usually lasts several years.
+Some patients maintain a single dental sealant application for as long as a decade.
+If you chronically grind and clench your teeth, you’ll likely need to have dental sealants reapplied frequently in addition to protecting your teeth with nightguards during sleep.